Taofeeq873/ProductionGrade/README.md

 # ProductionGrade
 #Overview

 ProductionGrade is a modern, scalable e-commerce API built using .NET 8, implementing Domain-Driven Design (DDD) principles and CQRS via MediatR.
-It manages products and orders with concurrency-safe inventory control, messaging integration, and robust error handling.
+It manages products and orders with concurrency-safe inventory control and robust error handling.

 #Features